kmc6/F1/README.md

 Completion of UA for other tables has highligted other significant changes in terms of circuits, races schedule, pit stops, and even lap times.
 This has partly been due to the development of technology and modern engineering but also as a result of cotinued changes to the sport as a whole (rules & egulations, points, etc) itself to make it more competitive and entertaining to spectators. *"Evolution is the lifeblood of Formula 1 - faster cars, safer cars, new circuits and fresh-faced world champions"* (source: http://www.bbc.co.uk/sport/formula1/21880627 & http://www.formulaonehistory.com).

-As a result of the lack of consistentcy of these features / variables, which would likely adversely impact the reliability of a predictive model, the decision was made to focus on driver-related features for the remaining analysis.
+As a result of the lack of consistency of these features / variables, which would likely adversely impact the reliability of a predictive model, the decision was made to focus on driver-related features for the remaining analysis.

 ### Univariate Analysis for Driver-Related Features
 Figure 8 uses an ordered bar-chart to show the drivers with the highest career points and figure 9 uses a line plot to show their relative rankings by season.
 Together, it can be inferred that a small proportion of the total driver population consistently achieves superior race results.
 Consequently, feature engineering was applied prior to modelling to create both short-term and long-term driver 'features', such as drivers winning the last race or drivers securing pole position in the last race, to simplify and speed up data transformations while also enhancing model accuracy (see Feature Engineering section).